-To understand the meaning of gluconeogenesis, break the term into gluco, neo and genesis.
-Now, it is quite easy to remember the meaning of gluconeogenesis, where gluco means glucose, neo means new, and genesis means synthesis.
-Don’t get confused with the terms like glycolysis, glycogenesis, glycogenolysis etc.
+We could understand the meaning of gluconeogenesis by breaking the term into gluco, neo and genesis.
+Now, it is quite easy to remember the meaning of gluconeogenesis, in which gluco means glucose, neo means new, and genesis indicates synthesis.
+So, don’t get confused with the terms like glycolysis, glycogenesis, glycogenolysis.

-The process of neoglucogenesis takes place inside the liver, cortex of kidney and enterocyte cells of the small intestine.
-Most of the steps in gluconeogenesis occur inside the cytosol than in mitochondria.
+The process of neoglucogenesis takes place inside the liver, cortex of the kidney and enterocyte cells of the small intestine.
+Most of the gluconeogenesis steps occur inside the cytosol than in mitochondria.

 Step-1: Conversion of pyruvate into phosphoenolpyruvate

 It is the first reaction that bypasses an irreversible reaction of glycolysis, mediated by pyruvate kinase.
-The transformation of pyruvate into phosphoenolpyruvate includes two series of steps like:
+The transformation of pyruvate into phosphoenolpyruvate includes two series of steps:

 Decarboxylation of oxaloacetate into Phosphoenolpyruvate